heliocloud-data/platform/install/daskhub/README.md

         - this file contains the specifications of our exact Daskhub build and we will modify the template file as we perform updates.
 This file assumes you have built K8s as above specifically the EFS and serviceaccount naming conventions (if this is not the case alter these sections)
         -  Only need to adjust `dh-config.yaml` if you did not follow the standard deployment instructions
+        -  If need to alter the docker container make sure to do it in the `app.config`

         </details>